TheBoxyBear/charttools/README.md

 - Standard - Five colored notes
 - Drums - Five colored with support for double kick and cymbal flags
 - GHL (Guitar Hero Live) - Three black and three white notes
+- Vocals - Notes with an associated syllable.
+Onloy one note can be added for the same position.

 A track is composed of three elements:
 - Chords (defined by the generic type)